jreypo/jreypo.github.io/_posts/2016-04-27-viocli-cheatsheet.md

 viouser@vio-manager:~$ sudo viocli hyperic install -d VIO-20
 {% endhighlight %}

 And we are done.
-Courteous comments are welcome.
+Comments are welcome.

 -- Juanma